OpenNebula/docs/source/management_and_operations/references/creating_images.rst

 Step 3.
 Create a Template to do the Installation
 ------------------------------------------------

-You'll need to create a VM Template with the following caracteristics:
+You'll need to create a VM Template with the following characteristics:

 * In *Storage* tab, ``DISK 0`` disk will be the installation disk (future base image) created in step 2, and ``DISK 1`` Second disk will be the installation CD image created in step 1.
 * In *Network* tab, attach ``NIC 0`` to a Virtual Network as it will be needed to download context packages.